 Understanding Credits

 The number of credits awarded at each stage of study is very important.
 Each year of study could generate a maximum of 120 credits.
+Students must attempt all modules and assessments within a level of study.
 Normally, any student failing a module will be required to repeat or re-sit assessment in order to gain the requisite number of credits before progressing.
-However, there are some circumstances in which progression may be permitted with only 100, or 110 credits.

 Credit is awarded when the learning outcomes for a module are met.
 This is usually indicated by achieving a pass mark for the module overall (40% at undergraduate level, 50% at postgraduate level).
-In some cases it may be possible to achieve a pass mark where at least one component of the module is not passed.
+In some cases it may be possible to achieve a pass mark where at least one component of the module is not passed, as long as this is over 15%.
 In this situation credit may not be awarded.
-Full details can be found in UCB's Assessment Regulations.
+Full details can be found in UCB's Academic Regulations Part 2: Assessment, Progression and Award

 Credit and Undergraduate Awards